alchemyrpg/slate/source/index.html.md

 # Introduction

 Welcome to the Alchemy developer documentation!
-Within this document you fill all of the information you need to integrate with Alchemy, including guides, API references, and more.
+Within this document you will find all of the information you need to integrate with Alchemy, including guides, API references, and more.

+This documentation is open source.
+Please feel free to [open an issue](https://github.com/alchemyrpg/slate/issues/new?assignees=&labels=&template=bug.md) or [submit a pull request](https://github.com/alchemyrpg/slate/pulls) if you find any errors in the documentation or would like to add anything.

 # Character import